Assistant Provost and Dean of the College of Arts and Sciences, University of Maine at Augusta

 Pamela S.D.
-MacRae was appointed Dean of the College of Arts and Sciences at the University of Maine at Augusta in July 2021.
+MacRae was appointed Assistant Provost in January 2022, after her initial appointment as Dean of the College of Arts and Sciences at the University of Maine at Augusta in July 2021.
+In her new role she over sees UMA’s Early College Program, Prison Education Partnership, Senior College Office, and co-chairs the Diversity, Equity, and Inclusion Council.
 Previously she was the Distance Education Dean of Environmental Conservation and Research at Unity College, Maine.
 Previously she served as the Dean of the School of Biodiversity Conservation for four years, was the Director of the Honors Program for 5 years having joined the faculty at Unity College in 2013.
 She earned a Ph.D. in Oceanography and Coastal Sciences from Louisiana State University, a M.S. in Zoology from the University of Toronto and B.S. in Biology from Saint Mary’s University in Nova Scotia.
 She conducted her post-doctoral research at Florida State University on the long-term patterns of fish population density in Florida springs, ponds and tidal marshes and she has published in scientific journals including Ecology, Canadian Journal of Fisheries and Aquatic Sciences and Copeia among others.